general information

 The primary objective of CICRA is to fund medical and scientific research aimed at understanding, treating and seeking a cure for inflammatory bowel disease (IBD), and in particular but not limited to, the potential to help children and young people with this condition.

-CICRA has several streams of funding which are all peer reviewed by our Medical Advisory Panel (MAP) and external referees, with the exception of the small bursary grants.
-These funding streams are:
+CICRA has several streams of funding which are all peer reviewed by our Medical Advisory Panel (MAP) and external expert reviewers, with the exception of the small bursary grants – these are assessed by the CICRA Trustees.
+The funding streams are:

-• 3-year PhD Studentship – a scheme to encourage young scientists to gain their PhD while researching IBD.
-Fees and stipends are in line with Medical Research Council (MRC) rates.
+- 3-year PhD Studentship – a scheme to encourage young scientists to gain their PhD while researching IBD.

 CICRA ensures that it receives expert and independent advice for all funding opportunities and that all proposals are assessed objectively, impartially and in accordance with guidelines set down by the Association of Medical Research Charities (AMRC), of which CICRA is a member.